patrickwolf/duperemove/README.md

 - util-linux (for libuuid, libmount, libblkid)
 - libbsd (libbsd-dev on Debian)

 Then to build Duperemove run `make`.
+For Debian based distributions there is a also a build script `duperemove_build.s`)

 # FAQ